 Iris Alicea of Perth Amboy NJ took her husband Manny and three sons sailing so they could learn the basics.
 “I’m big on exposing them to as many experiences as possible so they can learn from them.
 These boys went to the same high school as Manny and me, which helps keep them grounded in the community.
 Manny is from the Dominican Republic and I’m from Puerto Rico.
 We go back to see my family to stay in touch.
 After the hurricane last year my father had no electricity for six months.”

-The oldest son Jayden was my deck hand and an able helmsman.
-I asked him where he was in school.
+The oldest son Jayden volunteered as my deck hand and an able helmsman.
 “I’m at Yale, finishing up my senior year.
 I’m majoring in Ethnicity Race & Migration with a plan to go on to law school.
 Probably not Yale and probably not right away.
 But I hope to work in public service.”

-His younger brother Xavier is going into the eighth grade at school but is already for the sailing team.
+His younger brother Xavier attends the eighth grade at school and wants to join the sailing team.
 In brisk northwest winds, he caught on quickly to the idea of pinching the wind by holding speed without luffing.
 “I hope to go to an Ivy League school as well, Yale or Harvard.”

-His older sister, Gabriella, was equally adroit on the wheel, which I attributed to patience and concentration.
+His older sister, Gabriella, proved equally adroit on the wheel, which I attributed to patience and concentration.
 “I’m starting work next week teaching fifth grade.”
-I kidded her that was the hardest job she could find? ” She responded cheerfully, “I’m coming off a teaching job with autistic children aged 5 to 18.”
+I kidded her about the hardest job she could find?
+She responded cheerfully, “I’m coming off a teaching job with autistic children aged 5 to 18.”

 At the end of the week, Brittany Austin took three of her colleagues from Middlesex Social Services out sailing on an annual retreat to recharge their batteries.
 This arose as one of those things to do near me because Brittany went out with her parents earlier this summer.